Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Identifiability of linear causal models from general environments

+The proof of \Cref{thm:linear-main-thm} is given in \Cref{proof:linear-main-thm}.
+In the next section, we will introduce an algorithm, \texttt{LiNGCReL}, that provably recovers the ground-truth up to $\sim_{\dom}$.

 To the best of our knowledge, this is the first identifiability guarantee in the literature for causal representation learning from general environments.
-Remarkably, while the fact that existing works focus on single-node interventions seem to suggest that learning from \textit{diverse} environments is hard, our result indicates that such diversity is actually helpful.
+Remarkably, while the fact that existing works \citep{seigal2022linear,zhang2023identifiability} focus on single-node interventions seem to suggest that learning from \textit{diverse} environments is hard, our result indicates that such diversity is actually helpful.
+Specifically, we show that in the worst case, $\Theta(d^2)$ interventions are required for identifying the ground-truth model under $\sim_{\dom}$:

-The proof of \Cref{thm:linear-main-thm} is given in \Cref{proof:linear-main-thm}.
-Moreover, in the next section, we will introduce an algorithm, \texttt{LiNGCReL}, that provably recovers the ground-truth model up to $\sim_{\dom}$.
-A motivating example that illustrates the main idea of the proof is discussed therein.

-In previous works \citep{seigal2022linear,zhang2023identifiability}, it is common to consider single-node soft interventions in the following sense: